Raspberry Rhubarb Syrup

 We allow our rhubarb to go to seed each year, encouraging the patch to add new plants naturally and increasing our harvest each year.
 As the rhubarb harvest increases, the volume of rhubarb that we put up in the freezer each year grows exponentially.
 As the pounds of rhubarb pile up in the deep freeze, I start to dream up new uses for our homegrown rhubarb in the farmhouse kitchen.

 I make upside down cake, pies, and rhubarb and strawberry crumble each year.
 This year, I added a delicious new rhubarb recipe that has quickly become a family favorite.
 Raspberry Rhubarb Syrup has been finding its way into icy glasses of lemonade, homemade cocktails, and on top of ice cream sundaes and slices of my Great Grandma’s Daffodil Cake.
-It even inspired my husband and I to craft a cocktail that we lovingly named the Franklin Cooler in honor of Benjamin Franklin who is thought to have introduced rhubarb to the colonies around 1770.
+It even inspired a cocktail that I lovingly named the Franklin Cooler in honor of Benjamin Franklin who is thought to have introduced rhubarb to the colonies around 1770.

 This recipe is so simple and the results are delicious.
 The color is so beautiful and each drop is bursting with fresh flavor.
 It’s the perfect way to use up any bits of last year’s harvest from the freezer as we prepare to make room for this year’s.
 The proportions of fruit can be adjusted to match what you have on hand and other berries can be added or substituted with equally delicious results.